 - Stuffing for filling for the stuffed toy

 - Sewing machine and general cutting / sewing supplies

-Fleece is fun to play with and easy to sew, but if you’d prefer a stronger toy, you can swap the base fabric for something sturdier.
+Fleece is fun to play with and easy to sew, but for a stronger toy you can swap the base fabric for something sturdier.
 I used fleece here as it’s one of Oli’s favourites.
 He loves soft toys.
 He used to have some squishy soccer balls, and I had them in mind when I was designing my cube.
 I know it means the toy won’t be as tough or long lasting as it could be with a sturdier fabric, but it’s a special birthday treat.

 Because fleece is colourfast and doesn’t fray, it’s also an easy option for embellishments on dog toys.
 I keep off cuts from other sewing projects and DIY dog tug toy ends for embellishments.
 For a different look, you could swap the fleece ribbons for actual sturdy ribbon instead, like we did for our Easter egg DIY dog toys.
 Whatever you choose, it’s important to make sure that any embellishments are very securely attached.
 No matter what the material or technique, safety is more important than looks.

 Making the DIY Wrapped Birthday Present Stuffed Dog Toy

 Cutting the materials:

 - Cut six equal squares of fabric for the sides of your cube.
 These should be the size you’d like you finished cube sides plus seam allowances on all edges.